Jordan-Rodrigues/CSS-6471/README.md

 # CSS-6471

 First, go to [Dropbox](https://www.dropbox.com/s/ig3ed7i5iepfbjj/final_data.zip?dl=0) and download final_data.zip.
 Then, uncompress it and place it in the root folder.
+Go inside final_data, and make sure lda_models is uncompressed as well.

 To run simply run the results, run